mp-pinheiro/gnomebot/README.md

 # Gnomebot
-* Gnomes!
-A lovely addition to any discord server!<br>
 * Gnomebot started as a silly discord bot I created to prank my friends and slowly snowballed into a feature-rich discord bot.

 ## Triggers